akonwi/ChromeStorage/README.md

 A straightforward, promise-based API for working with storage in Chrome extensions.

 Just drop in the `src/index.js` file into your project and transpile it into es5.
-If you're not using es6, the vanilla js version is in the `dist/` folder.
+If you're not using es6, the vanilla js version is in the `dist/` folder and it's a commonjs module.

+### Tests
+`tape spec/chrome-storage-spec.js`

 ### Constructor function
 The default export is a constructor function.
 It takes one argument, which persistence to use ("local" or "sync")